kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   A value of `128K` sets the buffer to **128 kilobytes**
 -   A value of `128M` sets the buffer to **128 megabytes**

-If an incoming message from a client exceeds the value of `ws.maximum.message.size`, then ${the.gateway} terminates the connection with the client and disconnects the client, and records a message in ${the.gateway} log.
+If an incoming message from a client exceeds the value of `ws.maximum.message.size`, then the Gateway terminates the connection with the client and disconnects the client, and records a message in the Gateway log.

 ##### Example